Managing Finances and Covering the Mortgage During Cancer Treatment

 Refinance

-You may be able to shave costs by refinancing your mortgage.
+You may be able to cut costs by refinancing your mortgage.
 Refinancing involves getting a new loan with better terms and using it to pay off the original mortgage.
-To see if you can save enough to make refinancing costs worthwhile, use current interest rates to calculate what your costs would be for a refinance.
+To see if the savings outweigh the costs, use current interest rates to estimate your new monthly payment.

 When you refinance, you’ll probably start a new 30-year term to maximize monthly savings.
-Though clock resets, improving cash flow may be worth the time you’re adding to the mortgage.
+Though the clock resets, improving cash flow can be worth extending your loan term.

 If you’ve built up a lot of equity in your home, you may be able to do a cash-out refinance, where you can get cash to help with bills and add that amount to your loan balance.